SuperOffice/SDK-Doc/NetServer.Data.Access/Developer's Guide/Globalization and Localization/Globalization/Resource Providers/Resource Providers.md

 All resource providers must be compiled in .net assemblies.
 SuperOffice provider a base class in the _SuperOffice.Plugins.dll_, located in the __SuperOffice.Globalization__ namespace, called __ResourceDllProviderBase__, which makes it easy to get started.

 Implementations must decorate the class with the  __ResourceProvider__ attribute, which NetServer will use to discover and load at runtime.
 The first parameter must be a name that uniquely identifies your provider.
 The second parameter is a priority number that can force your provider to be called before others, and thus override already-existing stuff.
 This is not normally a recommended practice, however the lowest priority value is used first.
 SuperOffice default priority values are int.MaxValue divided by 2.
+If another provider that includes the same resource names with a lower priority value, such as _int.MaxValue / 3_, it takes precedence and overrides default resources supplied by SuperOffice.

 The constructor expects two parameters; the name of the executing assembly and the name of the resx resource files that contains the language specific text resources.